aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/multisig_account.md

 ## Function `validate_multisig_transaction`

-Called by the VM as part of transaction prologue, which is invoked during mempool transaction validation and as the first step of transaction execution.

-Transaction payload is optional if it's already stored on chain for the transaction.
+Called by the VM as part of transaction prologue, which is invoked during mempool transaction validation and as<br/> the first step of transaction execution.<br/><br/> Transaction payload is optional if it&apos;s already stored on chain for the transaction.

 <pre><code>fun validate_multisig_transaction(owner: &amp;signer, multisig_account: address, payload: vector&lt;u8&gt;)<br/></code></pre>